Raid on Scarborough, Hartlepool and Whitby: Analysis

 In Hartlepool near Heugh Battery, a plaque in Redheugh Gardens War Memorial "marks the place where the first ...(German shell) struck... (and) the first soldier was killed on British soil by enemy action in the Great War 1914–1918".

 The raid caused a great scandal in Britain, became a rallying cry against Germany for its attack upon civilians and against the Royal Navy for failing to prevent it.
 The attack became part of a British propaganda campaign; 'Remember Scarborough' was used on army recruitment posters and editorials in neutral America condemned it; "This is not warfare, this is murder".
-At first, blame for the light cruisers disengaging from the German ships fell upon the commander, Goodenough, but the action was contrary to his record.
+At first, blame for the light cruisers disengaging from the German ships fell upon the commander, Goodenough but the action was contrary to his record.
 Blame eventually settled on the confused signals, which had been drafted by Lieutenant Commander Ralph Seymour, who remained flag officer to Beatty, making similar costly mistakes at the Battle of Dogger Bank and at the Battle of Jutland.
 An order was promulgated to captains to double-check any orders to disengage if in an advantageous position.

 The High Seas Fleet had failed to engage the inferior British squadrons at Dogger Bank and the British nearly led a chase into the German fleet even after it had turned away.
 By chance the British drew back and Hipper escaped the two forces set to trap him.
 Jellicoe resolved that the entire Grand Fleet would be involved from the start in similar operations and the battlecruisers were moved to Rosyth to be closer.
 The Kaiser reprimanded his admirals for their failure to capitalise upon an opportunity but made no changes to the orders restricting the fleet, which were largely responsible for Ingenohl's decisions.

 In 2010 archaeologist Bob Clarke, a local to Scarborough, wrote that at the time Scarborough was noted in maritime literature as a defended town due primarily to the castle site.
-The town had three radio stations as well as new technology in the organisation of the British fleet.
+The town had new technology in the form of three radio stations for communication with naval units.
 The shell patterns suggest that these were the targets for the raid on 16 December 1914, not civilians as reported at the time and since.

 Casualties

 The German ships fired 1,150 shells into Hartlepool, striking targets including the steelworks, gasworks, railways, seven churches and 300 houses.
 People fled the town by road and attempted to do so by train; 86 civilians were killed and 424 injured (122 killed and 443 wounded according to Arthur Marder in 1965).
+Victims included the architect John Hall.
 Seven soldiers were killed and 14 injured.
 The death of Private Theophilus Jones of the Durham Light Infantry, age 29, was the first death of a British soldier from enemy action on British soil for 200 years.
 Eight German sailors were killed and 12 wounded.

 Five members of the Bennett family were killed during the raid.